wlsouza/pydiscordbot/README.md

 ### ⚙️ How to set up:

 To use the project it is necessary to create a file called `.secrets.toml` with your bot's token and the database connection data.
+Observations:
   1. An example file is provided with the name "exemple.secrets.toml".
   2. I developed this template using sqlite, you can use whatever database you like, but you might need to modify some things.

-If it isu want to change the environment to something other than "development" it is necessary to pass the desired env through the system variable `PYDISCORDBOT_ENV`.
+If you want to change the environment to something other than "development" it is necessary to pass the desired env through the system variable `PYDISCORDBOT_ENV`.
 There are 2 simple ways to do this:

 1. Create the `.env` file with the following content:
     `PYDISCORDBOT_ENV = "insert_the_environment_here(ex:PRODUCTION)"`.
 2. Export the environment variable using the bash command:
     On linux:
     ```bash
     export PYDISCORDBOT_ENV=INSERT_THE_ENVIRONMENT_HERE
     ```
     On Windows:
-    ```powershell
+    ```bat
     set PYDISCORDBOT_ENV=INSERT_THE_ENVIRONMENT_HERE
     ```
 ### ✨️ How to start: